babelfish-for-postgresql/babelfish_project_website/_usage/migration.md

 source and launch your tests.

 To a client, Babelfish is expected to look just like a normal SQL Server.
-Unless you hit a [missing feature](/docs/usage/missing-features) your apps are expected to work normally under most circumstances.
+Unless you hit a [limitation](/docs/usage/limitations-of-babelfish), your apps are expected to work normally under most circumstances.
 However, we recommend thorough testing, and adjusting details here and there.